umontreal-simul/latnetbuilder/README.md

 The software also support the construction of multi-level point sets.
 A multi-level point set is actually a sequence of point sets whose points are embedded.
 Good multi-level point sets are highly uniform for their different embedding levels.

 For modulus that are powers of an irreducible base, the construction of embedded rank-1 ordinary and polynomial lattice rules is supported by LatBuilder through any of the above algorithms.
-In this case, a fast-CBC algorithm is also available for specific figures of merit.
+In this case, a fast-CBC exploration is also available for specific figures of merit.
 For polynomial lattice rules, the fast-CBC algorithm is only available for irreducible modulus.

 NetBuilder supports the construction of various (finite) good digital sequences.